CFehrmann/SurveySolutionsAPIv2/README.md

   file with
   [st_write](https://r-spatial.github.io/sf/reference/st_write.html).
-- **suso_export:** now also processes available value labels and applies them to categorical variables, as well as variable labels.
-In case you have one or several translations for your questionnaire, these can be used as well, such that the labels applied are in the required language.
+- **suso_export:** now also processes available value labels and applies them to categorical variables, as well as variable labels without using the STATA export (and therefore the haven/readstata13 package are not required any longer).
+In case you have one or several translations for your questionnaire, these can be applied as well, such that the labels appear are in the desired language.
 The (ExportClass) specific methods, subsequently make use of these additional attributes, resulting in publication-ready tables and graphs.
 - **suso_export_paradata:** now uses milliseconds for all time based calculations, and also adds comprehensive questionnaire information to